systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

 ### Additional Notes

-Note that these configurations snippets do not need to be the only configuration source for a boot loader.
+Note that these boot entry snippets and unified kernels do not need to be the only configuration sources for a boot loader.
 It may extend this list of entries with additional items from other configuration files (for example its own native configuration files) or automatically detected other entries without explicit configuration.

 To make this explicitly clear: this specification is designed with "free" operating systems in mind, starting Windows or macOS is out of focus with these